papis/papis/doc/source/importing.rst

   cd ~/.mozilla/firefox/zqb7ju1q.default/zotero

-Maybe the path is slightly different, it may vary from version to version from zotero.
+Maybe the path is slightly different.
+It may vary from version to version from zotero.
 In the zotero data directory there should be a file called ``zotero.sqlite`` and there might be a ``storage`` directory with document data inside.
 These will be used by ``zotero-sql`` to retrieve information and files from.

-Now you can use the script as
+Now you can use the script through

 .. code:: bash